jbolonski/backgrounder/README.md

 - Minimizing all windows to view the desktop
 - Right-click desktop > Personalize > Background to verify the change

+### Multi-monitor not working correctly

+If per-monitor wallpapers aren't being saved/restored correctly:

+- Make sure all monitors are connected when saving settings
+- The script stores monitor IDs - if you change monitor configurations, you may need to re-save
+- Try running PowerShell as Administrator

 ## License